 November 22, 2019 – January 6, 2020 (Closed Dec.
 24 & 25), Nightly 5-10 p.m.

 Lewis Ginter Botanical Garden hosts the ultimate holiday extravaganza during the Dominion Energy GardenFest of Lights.
-This annual holiday tradition features more than half-a-million twinkling lights, hand-crafted botanical decorations, model trains, holiday dinners, family activities, and more.
+This annual holiday tradition features one million twinkling lights, hand-crafted botanical decorations, model trains, holiday dinners, family activities, and more.
 This year’s theme, Magic in the Air, is inspired by things that fly.
 Fireflies and flying pigs, spaceships and unicorns will take flight across the Garden, suspended on radiant wings of light.
 During “Magic in the Air” guests will enjoy all manner of items that move through the air, from natural wonders (birds and butterflies), to man-made inventions (kites and airplanes) to fanciful creatures (dragons, unicorns and flying pigs!).
 In this year commemorating the first manned mission to land on the Moon, there will even be rocket ships and an astronaut!

 (Photo credit: Sarah Hauser)